mighty-gerbils/gerbil/doc/reference/std/html/tal.md

 ```

-# `tal:condition`: Conditionally insert or remove an element
+# tal:condition: Conditionally insert or remove an element

 *Syntax*